Measurement: Standardisation of measurement units

 Measurements most commonly use the International System of Units (SI) as a comparison framework.
 The system defines seven fundamental units: kilogram, metre, candela, second, ampere, kelvin, and mole.
 All of these units are defined without reference to a particular physical object which would serve as a standard.
 Artefact-free definitions fix measurements at an exact value related to a physical constant or other invariable natural phenomenon, in contrast to reliance on standard artefacts which are subject to deterioration or destruction.
 Instead, the measurement unit can only ever change through increased accuracy in determining the value of the constant it is tied to.

 The seven base units in the SI system.
 Arrows point from units to those that depend on them.

-The first proposal to tie an SI base unit to an experimental standard independent of fiat was by Charles Sanders Peirce (1839–1914), who proposed to define the metre in terms of the wavelength of a spectral line.
+The first proposal to tie an SI base unit to an experimental standard independent of a physical artefact reference standard was by Charles Sanders Peirce (1839–1914), who proposed to define the metre in terms of the wavelength of a spectral line.
 This directly influenced the Michelson–Morley experiment; Michelson and Morley cite Peirce, and improve on his method.